Mozilla Persona: The browser, the provider and the website

 The browser stores a list of user verified email addresses (certificates issued by the identity providers), and demonstrates the user's ownership of the addresses to the website using cryptographic proof.

 The certificates must be renewed every 24 hours by logging into the identity provider (which will usually mean entering the email and a password in a Web form on the identity provider's site).
-Once done, they will be usable for authenticating to web sites with the same browser for the rest of the day, without entering passwords again (single sign-on).
+Once done, they will be usable for authenticating to websites with the same browser for the rest of the day, without entering passwords again (single sign-on).

 The decentralization aspects of the protocol reside in the theoretical support of any identity provider service, while in practice it seems to rely mainly on Mozilla's servers currently (which may in turn delegate email address verification, see identity bridging below).
 However, even if the protocol heavily relies on a central identity provider, this central actor only knows when browsers renew certificates, and cannot in principle monitor where the certificates will be used.

 Identity bridging

-Mozilla announced "identity bridging" support for Persona in July, 2013.
+Mozilla announced "identity bridging" support for Persona in July 2013.
 As they describe on their blog: "Traditionally ...
 Mozilla would send you an email and ask you to click on the confirmation link it contained.
 With Identity Bridging, Persona learned a new trick; instead of sending confirmation emails, Persona can ask you to verify your identity via your email provider’s existing OpenID or OAuth gateway."

 This announcement included support for existing users of the Yahoo Mail service.
 In August 2013, Mozilla announced support for Identity Bridging with all Gmail accounts.
 They wrote in this additional announcement that "combined with our Identity Bridge for Yahoo, Persona now natively supports more than 700,000,000 active email users.
 That covers roughly 60–80% of people on most North American websites."